Chargers

 Notable Details:

-Created at De Porceleyne Bijl, active 1637–1803
+Produced at De Porceleyne Bijl (The Axe), active 1637–1803

-Elegant ochre rims provide contrast and framing
+Ochre-painted rims provide warmth and visual framing

 $2,400.00

-This pair of large blue and white Dutch Delft chargers, hand-painted and marked by De Porceleyne Claeuw (The Claw), was made in the Netherlands circa 1760.
+This pair of large blue and white Dutch Delft plates, traditionally made as chargers, is hand-painted and marked by De Porceleyne Claeuw (The Claw) and was made in the Netherlands circa 1760.Each charger measures 14 inches in diameter and features a central urn overflowing with flowers, surrounded by concentric borders of scrolling vines and blossoms.

 The rich cobalt palette is complemented by lively brushwork with rhythmic energy.